Club / stadium contact for disabled supporters

 Accessible services & information

 Audio Commentary is available via an audio loop for up to 25 blind and partially sighted fans at the ground.
 Stewards can provide assistance helping you in and out of the stadium, purchasing refreshments, safe evacuation and escorting to and from the toilets and kiosks.
-Some people need a little more help and so an Assistant ticket can be provided on request.
+A PA ticket can be provided on request.

 Comments about Bolton Wanderers: